KinexDev/meow/README.md

 # Meow
-Meow is a simple language im making in C# as a learning experience, right now i'm working on parsing expressions correctly, i am currently walking through the ASTs.
-I plan on making it similar to lua.
+Meow is a simple language (currently it isn't one) im making in C# as a learning experience, currently it has number, boolean and string parsing, i am currently walking through the ASTs.
+I plan on making it similar to lua, it's set up as a REPL (read, eval, print, loop)